wallarm/product-documentation/docs/latest/installation/security-edge/deployment.md

 1. Choose one or more **regions** to deploy the Edge node.

     We recommend selecting regions close to where your APIs or applications are hosted.
 Deploying in multiple regions enhances geo-redundancy and ensures high availability.
 1. Specify **origins** to which the Edge node will forward filtered traffic.
-You can enter an IP address or domain, with an optional port (defaults to 443 if unspecified).
+You can enter an IP address, domain name or FQDN, with an optional port (defaults to 443 if unspecified).

     You can add multiple origins if needed, as the node supports directing traffic to multiple backends.